seddonnguyen/Minesweeper/README.md

 2. **Choose Your Challenge**: Select your preferred difficulty level—easy, medium, or hard— and get ready for an exhilarating experience.
 3. **Uncover the Board**: Click on the tiles to reveal the hidden treasures beneath.
 Use the right-click function to flag potential mines and exercise your strategic skills.
 4. **Game On**: The adventure concludes when you've uncovered all safe tiles or encountered a mine.
 Stay sharp and navigate the board wisely to emerge victorious!

+## Gameplay Tips
+Here are some pro tips to take your game to the next level:
+- **Plan Like a Pro**: Put those numbers to work!
+Use them to strategically deduce where the sneaky mines might be hiding.
+- **Flag 'Em Down**: Channel your inner detective and mark potential mines with a slick right-click.
+This move will keep you from accidentally setting off an explosion!
+- **Play it Safe**: Want to uncover those safe zones?
+Start with the corners or edges for a better shot at revealing larger safe areas.
+You've got this!

 ## Contributing
 We welcome contributions to enhance the Minesweeper game!
 Whether it's bug fixes, new features, or improvements, your contributions are valuable.
 Here’s how you can contribute: